A Word from the Upper School Principal

 The Upper School is comprised of tenth, eleventh, and twelfth grades (Seconde, Première, and Terminale), with all students attending classes on the newly renovated Lycée International campus.
 The Section normally has about 60 students per grade level.
-In addition to following the French national curriculum, eight hours per week are spent in Section, where students study literature and history in English.
-This part of the program is designed to prepare students for top Anglophone universities and the year-end Option Internationale du Baccalauréat (OIB).
+In addition to following the French national curriculum, eight hours per week are spent in Section, where students study literature, history, and contemporary US society in English.
+This part of the program is designed to prepare students for top Anglophone universities and the Baccalauréat Français International (BFI) examination.

 The Section encourages students to participate in those diverse offerings while also promoting the idea of global citizenship.
 Each fall, the American Section hosts a group of visiting Indian students before some of us head east during the February break to take part in a cultural and educational exchange with our sister school in Ahmedabad, India.
 There, we teach in the classrooms and undertake community service projects with local NGOs.
 In addition, annual scholarships are awarded to students through our Summer Global Citizen Award.
 Past recipients, through their own initiatives, have taught English in rural Morocco, built latrines in Cambodia, opened an eye clinic in India, and studied environmental change in Tasmania.